richardforjoejnr/Playwright.1010/TEN10_INTERVIEW_NOTES.md

 ### BEFORE Starting the 2-Hour Timer

-- [ ] Register on http://3.8.242.61/ with Ten10 application email
+- [x] Register on http://3.8.242.61/ with Ten10 application email
-- [ ] Login and locate the requirements document
+- [x] Login and locate the requirements document
-- [ ] Read and document all requirements
+- [x] Read and document all requirements
+- [x] check if application has any apis

 ### Environment Setup (Done before starting task)
 - [x] Playwright framework already configured